What is cloud backup and how does it work?

-Before choosing cloud backup as a backup strategy, it is important to weigh the potential pros and cons that are associated with using a third-party to store data.
-The advantages of cloud backup include:
+Before choosing cloud backup as a backup strategy, weigh the potential pros and cons that are associated with using a third party to store data.
+The advantages of cloud backup include the following:

-- Generally, it is cheaper to back up data using a cloud backup service compared to building and maintaining an in-house backup operation.
-The associated cloud backup costs will rise as the volume of backup data rises, but the economies are likely to continue to make cloud backup an attractive choice.
-Some providers may offer free cloud backup, but the amount of backup capacity typically has a storage limit, which makes free backup appropriate for some home users and only the smallest of companies.
+- Generally, it's cheaper to back up data using a cloud backup service compared to building and maintaining an in-house backup operation.
+The associated cloud backup costs will rise as the volume of backup data rises, but the economics are likely to continue to make cloud backup an attractive choice.
+Some providers might offer free cloud backup, but the amount of backup capacity typically has a storage limit, which makes free backup appropriate for some home users and only the smallest of companies.

 - The cloud is scalable, so even as a company's data grows, it can still be easily backed up to a cloud backup service.
 But organizations need to be wary of escalating costs as data volume grows.
-By weeding out dormant data and sending it to an archive, a company can better manage the amount of data it backs up to the cloud.
+By weeding out dormant data and sending it to an archive, a company can better manage the amount -- and cost -- of data it backs up to the cloud.

 - Managing cloud backups is simpler because service providers take care of many of the management tasks that are required with other forms of backup.

 - Backups are generally more secure against ransomware attacks because they are performed outside of the office network.
-Backup data is typically encrypted before it is transmitted from the customer's site to the cloud backup service, and usually remains encrypted on the service's storage systems.
+Backup data is typically encrypted before it's transmitted from the customer's site to the cloud backup service, and it usually remains encrypted on the service's storage systems.

-- Cloud backups help lower the risk of common data backup failures caused by improper storage, physical media damage or accidental overwrites.
+- Cloud storage is typically resilient and redundant, so backups help lower the risk of common data backup failures caused by improper storage, physical media damage or accidental overwrites.